British Columbia Archaeological Impact Assessment: Environmental Assessment Act

 The Environmental Assessment Act is enforced by the provincial government of British Columbia and by the British Columbia Environmental Assessment Office.
 Under this act, the proposed development is not to occur or progress until an environmental certificate is authorized by the Environmental Assessment Office, when classified as a "reviewable project".
 If a project is designated to occur on treaty land, even with the authority of the Environmental Assessment Office no development is to occur until consent is given by the treaty First Nations band, and if authorization is not granted, the project will be stopped from operating on said treaty land.
 When determining a need for an environmental assessment certificate, the executive director may determine that the project may proceed without an assessment certificate, in the conditions that no adverse environmental, social, or cultural damage would occur.

-The executive director can also call for the need of an environmental assessment if he or she determines that there would be adverse effects on cultural, social, or other significant environmental factors.
-The executive director essentially has a lot of control under the determination of environmental assessments, including determining the hazard ratio of reviewable projects under his or her expertise.
-The executive director also would advise the proponent of their decision and for required documentation for him or her to make their final decision.
+The executive director can also call for the need of an environmental assessment if there would be adverse effects on cultural, social, or other significant environmental factors.
+The executive director essentially has a lot of control under the determination of environmental assessments, including determining the hazard ratio of reviewable projects.
+The executive director also would advise the proponent of their decision and for required documentation before a final decision.

 All environmental assessment agreements with the federal or other provincial governments will be made through the provincial minister of British Columbia and can be approved or denied by the minister.
 With written notice by the minister, any individual holding consent of the minister may enter a reviewable site and inspect it as guided by the sanctions of the provincial Environmental Assessment Act.

 If a proponent begins with the operation of their project, the Environmental Assessment Act along with the Environmental Assessment Office has the authority to dismantle, modify, or cease the continuance of this project, as set forth by the laws included with this assessment act.
-If a said project goes forward without the consent of the Environmental Assessment Office, the minister may apply to the Supreme court to enforce the decision of the Environmental Assessment Office in accordance with the Environmental Assessment Act.
+If a said project goes forward without the consent of the [nvironmental Assessment Office, the minister may apply to the Supreme court to enforce the decision of the Environmental Assessment Office in accordance with the Environmental Assessment Act.
 If the proponent does not cease their acts that are not in compliance with rule 41, they may be liable to pay $100,000 on their first offence, $200,000 on their subsequent offences if a corporation, $100,000 (plus 6 months of jail time)/$200,000 (plus 12 months of jail time) for subsequent offences for individuals.